 Welcome to our website.
 Located 3½ miles east of East Grinstead, Hammerwood Park was built in 1792 by Benjamin Henry Latrobe (1764 – 1820), architect of the White House and US Capitol Building in Washington D.C., and many others (including Ashdown House School near Forest Row).

-Representing the first example of Greek revival architecture in the United Kingdom, the house was converted into flats in the 1960s and purchased by Led Zeppelin.
-Rescued from dereliction by the Pinnegar family in 1982, it remains one of Britain's best-kept secrets; an architectural gem, and a family home.
+One of the first examples of Greek Revival architecture in the United Kingdom, the house was converted into flats in the 1960s and purchased by Led Zeppelin.
+Rescued from dereliction by the Pinnegar family in 1982, it remains one of Britain's best-kept secrets: an architectural gem, and a family home.

-Today, it is also a venue for musical events and filming.
-It is also open to the public in summer, from 1 June to the end of September on Wednesdays, Saturdays and Bank Holiday Mondays, with a tour taking place at 2pm.
+Today, as well as providing a venue for concerts and filming, it is also open to the public in summer, from 1 June to the end of September on Wednesdays, Saturdays and Bank Holiday Mondays, with a tour taking place at 2pm.
 For more information on visiting, click here.